spiral/docs/component/data-grid.md

 >To be continued

 ### Datetime
-This value expects a string representing a timestamp or a datetime, converts to a `\DateTimeImmutable`:
+This value expects a string representing a timestamp or a datetime and converts it into a `\DateTimeImmutable`:
 ```php
 use Spiral\DataGrid\Specification\Value;